antoinesla/CLI-habit-tracker/readme.md

-# CLI habit tracker
+# CLI Habit Tracker
-Keeps track of habits with a command-line interface
+Simple Python program to keep track of habits with a command-line interface